RcppCore/rcpp-gallery/_posts/2012-12-14-modifying-a-data-frame.md

 ---
 title: Modifying a Data Frame
-author: J.J.
-Allaire
+author: Dirk Eddelbuettel
-tags: dataframes stl featured
+tags: dataframe
 summary: Demonstrates modifying a data frame passed to a function and returning the modified version.
 layout: post